Lets Upgrade Your

 Why LIBS Instead of X-ray?

-Four reasons to consider a handheld LIBS gun versus X-ray
+Check out four reasons to consider a handheld LIBS gun versus X-ray

 You simply don’t want to deal with radiation regulations, badges, and inspections.